awsdocs/elb-user-guide/doc_source/load-balancer-vpc-endpoints.md

 Interface VPC endpoints are powered by AWS PrivateLink, a feature that enables private communication between AWS services using private IP addresses\.
 For more information, see [AWS PrivateLink](http://aws.amazon.com/privatelink/)\.

+**Limit**
+AWS PrivateLink does not support a Network Load Balancer with more than 50 listeners\.

 ## Create an Interface Endpoint for Elastic Load Balancing<a name="create-vpce-elb"></a>

 Create an endpoint for Elastic Load Balancing using one of the following service names: